-Averaging just seven pounds and standing shorter than a foot, the Maltese is the perfect lap dog and is easily transported (a definite bonus for those of you with take-your-dog-to-work privileges).
+Averaging just 3kg (7lbs) and standing shorter than one foot, the Maltese is the perfect lap dog and is easily transported (a definite bonus for those of you with take-your-dog-to-work privileges).

 In true fearless fashion, Maltese don’t think twice about befriending anyone and are quick to make new pals.

-Because of his positive, people-oriented nature, the Maltese is eager to please and responds well to training through reinforcements such as treats or a good ol’ petting.
+Because of their positive, people-oriented nature, Maltese are eager to please and responds well to training through reinforcements such as treats or a good ol’ pat.

-Like any dog, training and socializing the Maltese from an early age will help him grow into a sweet, curious, and playful furry friend.
+Like any dog, training and socialising Maltese from an early age will help them grow into sweet, curious, and playful furry friends.
 And they will win over the hardest of hearts—it seems like all they ever want to do is love on people.